littlepetal/MTRX2700-Major-Project/README.md

 #### Functionality
 - This module has two functions for the tilt and rotaion respectively, and inputting the degrees will rotate the servo accordingly

+#### Testing Procedure
+- a serial interface was set up to enter the value for duty cycle of the PWM
+- The PWM wave was analysed using the oscilloscop provided in the lab
+- The orientation of the servo was checked based on the values given to get calibration

 ## Speaker Module